 Circle the images that have the /s/ sound in them.

-Sound /a/ and Letter
+Phoneme /a/ and Grapheme

-Descrive: "Today we will learn the /a/ sound.
+J Objective: "Today we will learn the /a/ phoneme.
 Who do you think this is?"
 Reveal the Ant in Pink Pants card and the grapheme card .